Thoughts from Communication Catalyst, Julienne Ryan

 And the same is true for proactively creating a feeling of safety.
 It’s showing up and listening—I like to say that you’re spending time to save time later on.

-Thank you, Julienne, for your thoughts on how we can all do a little better in addressing the communication gaps of our hybrid world!
-As we bring more of ourselves to work and meet our colleagues with empathy—taking the time to show up, slow down, and truly listen—we’ll be able to move forward with deeper connections and more effective communication.
+Thank you, Julienne, for your thoughts on how we can all do a little better in addressing the workplace communication gaps of our hybrid world!
+As we bring more of ourselves to work and meet our colleagues with empathy—taking the time to show up, slow down, and truly listen—we’ll be able to move forward with deeper connections and more effective communication in the workplace.